gardener/landscaper-service/docs/proposals/multi-version.md

     - Check if upgrades to next minor versions are possible and functionality is still working.
 This must include upgrades from unsupported minor versions.
     - Tests require the old list of supported versions (of the current live system) to find out which transitions might occur.
+    - Perhaps it is possible to store already tested upgrades to speed up the test duration.
+This will not help if an older support minor version and all subsequent minor versions requires a patch.

 ## Important considerations